Concept of Raster and Vector Graphics

 Large Weather Icons

-represent different weather conditions typical in software, weather portals, and mobile gadgets.
-The images are available in typical resolutions standard to Windows, Mac OS, and other platforms.
-The largest versions are huge 512x512 pixel icons with vector sources in Adobe Illustrator (.ai) format easily affordable and ready to be printed or used in presentations in highest quality.
+depict different weather conditions typical in software, weather portals, and mobile gadgets.
+The images are supplied in typical resolutions standard to Windows, Mac OS, and mobile platforms.
+The biggest versions are huge 512x512 pixel icons with vector sources in Adobe Illustrator (.ai) format easily available and ready to be printed or used in presentations in highest quality.

 Medical Icons for Vista

-has been created to eliminate any misconceptions appearing while looking at a medical webpage or using a medical program.
+has been created to avoid any misunderstanding appearing while looking at a medical webpage or operating a medical software.
 The icons are provided in numerous sizes and formats.

-What is the first thing one sees when starting a program? definitely it is a GUI and icons.
-But making icons is not an easy job.
+What is the first thing one sees when running a program?
+Surely it is an interface and icons.
+However creating icons is not an easy task.
 Stock Toolbar Icons